Training Provably Robust Models by Polyhedral Envelope Regularization: Introduction

-As a consequence, studying the robustness of deep learning has attracted growing attention, from the perspective of both attack and defense strategies.
-Popular attack algorithms, such as the fast gradient method (FGM)~\cite{goodfellow2014explaining}, the CW attack~\cite{carlini2017towards} and the projected gradient descent (PGD) algorithm~\cite{madry2017towards}, typically exploit the gradient of the loss w.r.t. the input to generate adversarial examples.
-To counteract such attacks, many defense algorithms have been proposed~\cite{buckman2018thermometer,dhillon2018stochastic,guo2017countering,ma2018characterizing,samangouei2018defense,song2017pixeldefend,xie2017mitigating}.
-However, it was shown in~\cite{athalye2018obfuscated} that most of them depend on obfuscated gradients for perceived robustness.
+Here, $\Set_\epsilon(\x)$ denotes the adversarial budget, which is the allowable perturbed input of the clean input $\x$.
+To solve (\ref{eq:defadv}), many defense algorithms have been proposed \cite{buckman2018thermometer, dhillon2018stochastic,ma2018characterizing,pang2020rethinking,pang2019improving,samangouei2018defense,xiao2020enhancing}.
+However, it was shown by~\cite{athalye2018obfuscated,croce2020reliable,tramer2020adaptive} that most of them depend on obfuscated gradients for perceived robustness.
 In other words, these methods train models to fool gradient-based attacks but do not achieve true robustness.
 As a consequence, they become ineffective when subjected to stronger attacks.
-The only exception is adversarial training~\cite{madry2017towards}, which augments the training data with adversarial examples.
-Nevertheless, while adversarial training yields good empirical performance, it still provides no \textit{guarantees} of a model's robustness.
+The remaining effective defense is adversarial training \cite{madry2017towards} and its extensions \cite{alayrac2019labels,carmon2019unlabeled,gowal2020uncovering,hendrycks2019using,mao2019metric,sinha2019harnessing,wu2020adversarial,zhang2019you}, which augments the training data with adversarial examples.
+Nevertheless, while adversarial training yields good empirical performance under adaptive attacks, it still provides no \textit{guarantees} of a model's robustness.